kapeedias/CRM-REALESTATE/assets/vendors/tinymce/readme.md

 With [50+ powerful plugins available](https://www.tiny.cloud/tinymce/features/), and content editable as the basis of TinyMCE, adding additional functionality is as simple as including a single line of code.

-Realizing the full power of most plugins requires only a few lines more.
+REALizing the full power of most plugins requires only a few lines more.

 ### Extensibility